tiagogeraldi/multi_customers_demo/README.md

 Multi Customers without subdomain
 ================

 [Apartment](https://github.com/influitive/apartment) is a nice gem to have multi customers by domain, subdomain or host.
-You can separate different customers data at the DB level, so each one access a total different area.
+You can separate different customers data at the DB level for each one access a total different area.

 The most common use for Apartment is have a different subdomain for each customer example: 'http://new-customer.your-domain.com'.
 However, on this example, we don't want that.